anam-aj/edx/CS50x/pset10FinalProject/project/README.md

             Dynamically generates a dropdown list of user's notes.
 Thus provides functionality to select and delete notes.

 * #### app.py
-    * Main application file that contains the following routes:
+    * Main application file that contains the following function and routes:

+        * #### after_request
+            * executed after each request to the web application.
+The function modifies the response headers to prevent caching by setting specific cache control directives.
+It then returns the modified response.

         * ##### "/register"
             * Renders register page.